 Gasoline / electric hybrid vehicles are equipped with battery packs that may range from 42 - 300 volts or more.
-This requires:

-- safety during dismantling. - disconnection procedures available from the vehicle maker website.
+This requires that safety procedures be followed during dismantling.
+Specific disconnection procedures are available on the vehicle maker web sites.

-There are hybrid vehicle battery removal guides available at no charge from some vehicle maker websites.
+There are hybrid vehicle battery removal guides available at no charge from some vehicle maker web sites.

-Safety procedures include:

-- wearing the proper safety clothing, such as insulated lineman's gloves when disconnecting the highvoltage battery. - checking for the presence of high voltage before working on a vehicle. - being aware of electrolyte spills from damaged high-voltage batteries and how to properly neutralize the spill.
+Safety procedures include wearing the proper safety clothing, checking for the presence of high voltage before working on a vehicle, and being aware of electrolyte spills from damaged high voltage batteries and how to properly neutralize the spill.

-More information on safety with hybridelectric vehicles can be found in the I-CAR live "Electric And Electric Hybrid Vehicles (ALT01)" training course.
+More information on safety with hybrid-electric vehicles can be found in the I-CAR live "Electric And Electric Hybrid Vehicles (ALT01)" training course.